-(1) Forward foreign exchanges The fair value is calculated by using forward exchange rate.

-(2) Currency options The fair value is based on the price quoted by counterparties.

-(3) Currency swaps

-The fair value is based on the price quoted by counterparties.

-The fail value of based on the price quoted by contrapt less.
-The fair value of forward foreign exchange contracts and others to which assignment accounting is applied is included in the fair value of foreign currency denominated corporate bonds (liabilities) and foreign currency denominated borrowings as they are accounted for as one together with.
+- (1) Forward foreign exchanges - The fair value is calculated by using forward exchange rate. - (2) Currency options - The fair value is based on the price quoted by counterparties.
+(3) Currency swaps - The fair value is based on the price quoted by counterparties. - 2.
+The fair value is based on the pince quoted by counterparties.
+2. The fair value of forward foreign exchange contracts and others to which assignment accounting is applied is included in the fair value of foreign currency denominated corporate bonds (liabilities) and foreign currency denominated borrowings as they are accounted for as one together with.
 Therefore, their fair value is included in the fair value of the corporate bonds and borrowings in "Financial Instruments."